 Are you interested in working in schools?
 Do you have a passion for helping students reach their potential?
-Sounds like a career in education would be ideal for you!
-But how do you become a Teaching Assistant with no experience?
+It sounds like a career in education would be ideal for you!
+Nevertheless, now you are looking into Teaching Assistant jobs, how do you go about becoming a Teaching Assistant with no experience?

 Read on to find out!